dandavies23/jargon-unchained/README.md

 Introduction
 ------------

+Jargon Unchained 2.0 is the online app version of a business jargon dictionary.
+It is [deployed on Heroku](https://jargon-unchained.herokuapp.com/).

 Jargon Unchained was first published as an entertaining [business jargon e-book](https://leanpub.com/jargonunchained) a seven years ago.
 The book’s writer and stakeholder “Len Guff” published under pseudonym as even though the book was humorous in tone, its target was the B2B industry in which he worked.

 Its intended audience were people, like him, who were perhaps newly-qualifed or fresh from university and were hearing bosses and CEOs employing jargon which sounded smart but was perhaps fundamentally stupid.
 This said there has been interest from business people who use the jargon but are interested in its correct etymology and correct usage.